 Mining was revived when Charles Poston and Henry Ehrenberg found the old Spanish mines, started digging and found rich veins of gold and silver.
 Gold and silvers finds like that always brought more miners seeking their fortune, but it took until the 1870’s before prospectors came en masse to the area due to the strong Apache presence.
 When they finally came, “Montana Camp” was setup, so-called because it lay at the foot of Montana Peak.

-NOTE: This article is being re-purposed and will be included in the March 2018 edition of Digging History Magazine.
+NOTE: This article was updated and included in the March 2018 edition of Digging History Magazine.
 Please check out our new site: www.digginghistorymag.com.
 Go to the Magazine Store and see what’s available.
 Don’t miss an issue — subscriptions now available, as well as single and special edition issues and individual articles formerly posted here at the Digging History Blog site.
+Want to TRY OUT the magazine?
+Click the magazine link in the previous sentence, then scroll to the bottom of any page and provide your email and Subscribe.
+A free issue will be coming your way soon!